Politian (play): Inspiration

 Politian is a fictionalized version of a true event known as "The Kentucky Tragedy".

 Poe was dramatizing a murder which occurred on November 7, 1825, in Kentucky.
-Anna Cooke of Frankfort, Kentucky gave birth to the child of the state solicitor general Solomon P. Sharp but married Jereboam O. Beauchamp in 1824.
+Anna Cooke of Frankfort, Kentucky gave birth to the child of the state attorney general Solomon P. Sharp but married Jereboam O. Beauchamp in 1824.
 Cooke asked Beauchamp to murder Sharp as part of the agreement for marriage.
 He kept his promise, stabbing Sharp to death on November 5, 1825.
 He pleaded not guilty during his murder trial but was sentenced to be executed.
 Cooke attempted suicide by overdosing on laudanum on the eve of Beauchamp's execution by hanging on July 7, 1826.
 The story was widely reported in the newspapers.
 Poe's story also utilized other real-life historical figures; the Earl of Leicester stands in as Beauchamp and the character Baldassare Castiglione represents Sharp.

 The true event, labeled "The Kentucky Tragedy", was fictionalized in many other works, including Conrad and Eudora (1834) by Thomas Holley Chivers, Beauchampe (1842) by William Gilmore Simms, and World Enough and Time (1950) by Robert Penn Warren.
 Poe would later fictionalize another murder story that became a national headline in his short story "The Mystery of Marie Rogêt".